 Student responsibilities

-Exemptions are rarely granted, and only under certain limited circumstances.
+Exemptions for missing placement are rarely granted, and only under certain limited circumstances.
 The student must submit reasons in writing and each case is considered individually by the University Academic Fieldwork Coordinator.

 Students are responsible for all costs associated with the fieldwork program, including travel, accommodation and living expenses when completing placements.
 Exemptions are not granted for financial hardship reasons.